 Whether it's "Chicken on the Throne", "Beer Can Chicken", "Beer Butt Chicken", or "Beer in the Butt Chicken" this technique for cooking is gaining popularity since it produces such a tender and juicy chicken.
 You can do this in your smoker, oven, or on the grill.

 The basic process is to take a half full can of beer with the top cut off.
 Place it where you are going to be doing the cooking and then place the chicken over it so that the beer can is inside the chicken.
-Since it's advent, people have begun adding all kinds of spices and extras to the beer to make it more flavorful.
 Generally, ingredients like garlic, cayenne, diced onions, or cumin added but almost any spice or herb can be used.

 Grilling vs. Smoking